JaxomofRuatha/ls2-extra-mods-unofficial/CustomUpdatesIndex.md

 This is definitely optional, just frees up one additional plugin slot (and moves the fix to a place where it seems like it does more actual fixing)

 * Go to Tools -> Tool Plugins -> Merge Plugins Hide, Enable Plugins for Gameplay Merged
-* Go into zMerge, and Edit the Gameplay Merged Plugins to include `Moonpath Music - Sky and Lighting fix - merged.esp.mohidden`.
+* Go into zMerge, and Edit the Gameplay Merged Plugins to include `Moonpath Music - Sky and Lighting fix - merged.esp`.
 Under the "Load Order" tab, if needed, move the plugin to the top of the other selected plugins so there's only a block of black plugins on top and green on the bottom.
 Then build the patch.
 * Exit zMerge and Disable Plugins for Gameplay Merged.

 ### HUD Merged

 There's already an unused merge available for this.
-Go to zMerge and either just build it (MAKING SURE to go to the "Data" tab of the merge and selecting "Copy General Assets") or, if you're using Gamepad Plus Plus, I add that to this merge as well.
+Go to zMerge and either just build it (MAKING SURE to go to the "Data" tab of the merge and selecting "Copy General Assets") or, if you're using "Gamepad Plus Plus" and/or "Less Intrusive HUD II SE", I add those to this merge as well (`Gamepad++.esp` and `LessIntrusiveHUD.esp`, best to load them in after the others in the merge).

 `HUD Merged.esp` should be loaded just before `Men Of Winter.esp`.
 Once this is enabled, use Merge Plugins Hide to disable the plugins for "HUD Merged".